Syracuse, New York: Economy

 Formerly a manufacturing center, Syracuse's economy has faced challenges over the past decades as industrial jobs have left the area.
 The number of local and state government jobs also has been declining for several years.
 Syracuse's top employers now are primarily in higher education, research, health care and services; some high-tech manufacturing remains.
 University Hill is Syracuse's fastest-growing neighborhood, fueled by expansions by Syracuse University and Upstate Medical University (a division of the State University of New York), as well as dozens of small medical office complexes.

-Steel and iron work
+Micron Technology semiconductor mega-complex

+Micron Technology plans to spend up to $100 billion building a mega-complex of computer chip plants in Syracuse's northern suburbs, about a 15-minute drive from downtown Syracuse, in what would be the largest single private investment in New York history.

+Micron Technology announced it will begin construction in 2024.
+Micron's Clay mega-complex of memory chip fabs would create up to 9,000 direct jobs and additional 40,000 supply-chain and construction jobs over the next 20 years in Syracuse area.
+In Phase 1, the company will spend $20 billion to build its first plant, which it estimates will require about 5,000 workers for construction and initially employ about 3,000 manufacturing workers.

+Micron's Syracuse investment was influenced by passage of the CHIPS and Science Act.
+Through the CHIPs and Science Act, Congress and the Biden administration established a powerful investment platform with the potential to expand the region's productive capacity for decades.

 Top employers

 Top employers in the Syracuse region and the size of their workforce include the following: